codepath/postgres-env-setup-apple/README.md

 psql postgres
 ```

-Disconnect from the postgres database
+Disconnect from the postgres database:

 ```sql
 \q